synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 $ cd /path/to/git/srm-k8s
 ```

+## Upgrade your Code Dx Version

->Note: Make sure that the version of Software Risk Manager you are installing is equal to your Code Dx version.
-If you are running a Code Dx version that is less than 2023.8.0, you should upgrade your Code Dx version before continuing.
+If your legacy Code Dx version differs from the Software Risk Manager version you plan to install, upgrade your Code Dx system to match the Software Risk Manager version before you continue.
+For example, if you are running Code Dx 2023.4.0 and planning to install Software Risk Manager 2024.6.0, upgrade your Code Dx 2023.4.0 system to Code Dx 2024.6.0 before continuing.
+Since the 2024.6.0 upgrade may involve data migrations and other upgrades, avoid conflating those upgrade activities with your migration to the Software Risk Manager Helm chart.

+Verify that your upgraded Code Dx system works as expected, and then back up your Code Dx system so that you can restore its state should something go wrong with your migration.

 ## Stop Code Dx Web